ctiedt/tangible_soundscape/README.md

 This project was created as part of the *Sonic Thinking* and *Design Thinking for Digital Engineering* courses in the summer term 2023 at HPI.

+It presents a proof of concept for using miniatures equipped with RFID chips to dynamically generate ambient soundscapes in tabletop RPGs.

+There is also a [demo video](https://files.tiedt.dev/demo.mp4).

 ## Instructions

-The RFID readers ar MFRC522 modules connected to an STM32F401RE board.
+The RFID readers are MFRC522 modules connected to an STM32F401RE board.
 Build the image for the board by calling `make` in the `stm32_figure_reader` directory and flash `node.bin` to the board.

 Connect the board to a PC with a Mini USB cable and run the `tangible_soundscape_player` binary with the board's serial